ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 It is recommended to create en environment in your Github repository to manage deployments.
-Environments provide a way to configure deployment-specific setting and ensure that sensitive operations are performed in a controller maner.
+Environments provide a way to configure deployment-specific setting and ensure that sensitive operations are performed in a controller manner.
 For more information, see the
 `Environment documentation <Github environment documentation_>`_.
 Contact the `PyAnsy core team <pyansys_core_email_>`_  in case of doubts.